Is This the Future of Car Travel For Dogs?

-A recent survey conducted by the AAA and Kurgo, a pet travel products company, shows just how risky the behavior of dog-owning drivers can be.
+A recent survey conducted by the AAA and Kurgo, a pet travel products company, shows just how risky dog-owning drivers’ behavior can be.
 Nearly one-quarter of all respondents said that they “have used their hands or arms to hold their dog in place while applying brakes.”
 Nineteen percent have used their hands or arms to keep their dog from climbing into the front seat, creating a situation where the drivers remove at least one hand from the steering wheel.
 Additionally, 52 percent of owners said they pet their dogs as they drive along.

-We seem to know what to do, and yet we take the risks anyway.
-For example, 83 percent of respondents acknowledged that having an unrestrained dog in a moving car can be dangerous, and yet only 16 percent of owners said they currently use a pet restraint.
-This can lead to horrific consequences.
+We seem to know what to do, and yet we take risks anyway.
+For example, 83 percent of respondents acknowledged that having an unrestrained dog in a moving car can be dangerous.
+However, only 16 percent of owners said they currently use a pet restraint.
+Not using a pet restraint can lead to horrific consequences.

-“An unrestrained 10-pound dog in a crash at only 30 mph will exert roughly 300 pounds of pressure, while an unrestrained 80-pound dog in a crash at only 30 mph will exert approximately 2,400 pounds of pressure,” says Jennifer Huebner-Davidson, AAA National Traffic Safety Programs manager.
+“An unrestrained 10-pound dog in a crash at only 30 mph will exert roughly 300 pounds of pressure.
+An unrestrained 80-pound dog in a crash at only 30 mph will exert approximately 2,400 pounds of pressure,” says Jennifer Huebner-Davidson, AAA National Traffic Safety Programs manager.
 “Imagine the devastation that can cause to your pet and anyone in its path.”

-Huebner-Davidson and other experts strongly recommend that you use a pet restraint system, easily found online or at most pet stores.
+Huebner-Davidson and other experts strongly recommend using a pet restraint system, easily found online or at most pet stores.
 Like a car seat or seat belt for a human passenger, such restraints can “limit distractions and protect you, your pet and other passengers in the event of a crash or sudden stop.”

 What is the Safest Way to Travel With a Dog in the Car?

-You wouldn’t put a two-year-old child in a car without the proper seat, and the same should be true for a dog.
-“Safe containment is extremely important,” says Gail Buchwald, a vice president of the ASPCA.
+You wouldn’t put a two-year-old child in a car without the proper seat, and the same should be valid for a dog.
+“Safe containment is crucial,” says Gail Buchwald, a vice president of the ASPCA.
 “Keeping a pet secured in a well-ventilated carrier is ideal.
 What’s far from ideal is a pooch in front, window down, face in the breeze.
 The pet looks happy, but it’s a serious health hazard.
-Riding like this puts dogs at risk for inner ear damage and lung infections, not to mention injuries that can be caused by flying objects like twigs and acorns.”
+Riding like this puts dogs at risk for inner ear damage and lung infections, not to mention injuries caused by flying objects like twigs and acorns.”

 How Can I Get My Dog To Get in the Car?

-Some dogs love to go for car rides, looking out windows and sniffing new smells.
-And then there are other types of dogs that need to be coaxed, whining and pulling back, into the vehicle.
+Some dogs love to go for car rides, looking out windows, and sniffing new smells.
+And then there are other types of dogs that need to be coaxed, whining and pulling back into the vehicle.
 Some experience a tummy upset when they look outside the window.
 Others are just the opposite.
-As Jack and Wendy Volhard, authors of Dog Training for Dummies, point out, there is a catch-22 in place.
+As Jack and Wendy Volhard, authors of Dog Training for Dummies points out; there is a catch-22 in place.
 The dog forever upchucks on rides.
-It therefore only gets into the vehicle when it has to, and that’s usually for a vet visit.
-Now the pattern reinforces in your dog’s mind that cars are bad news, leading to an even worse destination.
+Therefore, it only gets into the vehicle when it has to, and that’s usually for a vet visit.
+The pattern reinforces in your dog’s mind that cars are bad news, leading to an even worse destination.

 Why Does My Dog Hate Getting in the Car?

 The next suggestion is an easy one.
-Be sure to take your dog to some fun places in the car, in addition to the vet’s office.
-Before long, it will learn that car rides aren’t always a bad thing.
-If true motion sickness is the culprit, that is a time to discuss the matter with your dog’s veterinarian for possible remedies.
+Be sure to take your dog to some fun places in the car and the vet’s office.
+Before long, they will learn that car rides aren’t always a bad thing.
+If actual motion sickness is the culprit, it is time to discuss the matter with your dog’s veterinarian for possible remedies.

 Should You Feed a Dog Before a Car Ride?